us-775/viabledata_test/README.md

 # Viable Data tech test
 ## Setup for running applications and tests
-Navigate to the `viabledata` directory
-Activate virtual environment and install dependencies
+Navigate to the `viabledata` root directory (the same one this file is in) Activate virtual environment and install dependencies
 ```
 source ../venv/bin/activate